5 Frustrations to Watch Out For When Self Publishing Your First Book

 Using these tactics I found myself less frustrated overtime.

 Luckily for me, I already had a story written.
-The original from 11 years earlier when my English teacher, at the time, assigned us to write a retelling of a fairytale story.
+The original, from 11 years earlier when my English teacher assigned us to write a retelling of a fairytale story.

 So what was the problem since the story was already done?